vickkoleda/vk-myYaml/Readme.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This is a starter template for deploying a linux web app with deployment slots for TEST and STAGING that can be used for multi-stage deployment pipelines
+This is a starter template for deploying a windows web app with deployment slots for TEST and STAGING that can be used for multi-stage deployment pipelines

  ## Linux Web App with Slots